-An interview with our staff of psychologists and a visit to our site (if possible given COVID-19 safety precautions) is very helpful in assessing the fit between an applicant's training needs and the opportunities our internship program offers.
+An interview with our staff of psychologists and a visit to our site (adhering to COVID-19 safety precautions) is very helpful in assessing the fit between an applicant's training needs and the opportunities our internship program offers.
 For that reason, we require an on-site or virtual interview as part of the application process.
 After an initial review of the applications we receive, we contact selected applicants in December to invite them for interviews.
 If the applicant is not selected for an interview, they will be notified by email during the last week in December.

-Our interviews are scheduled during December and January.
-Groups of eight to ten applicants are invited at one time.
+Our interviews are scheduled for January.
+Groups of eight to ten applicants are invited to interview at one time.
 We ask that applicants set aside 4 hours to spend with us.
-Applicants will be scheduled for one individual interview, one group interview, and meet as a group with the Training Director for an overview of the program, meet with various supervisors and staff to learn about different rotations, and with the current group of interns to hear about their experiences and to take a tour of the facility.
+Applicants will be scheduled for one individual interview, one group interview, a group meeting with the Director of Psychology Training for an overview of the program, a group meeting with various supervisors and staff to learn about different rotations, and a group meeting with the current group of psychologists-intraining to hear about their experiences and to take a tour of the facility.

 - Please bring/email a small passport-like picture of yourself to your interview.
-It is very helpful for us to have your picture when we discuss potential interns and develop our rank order list.
-Your picture will be shredded once the match process is complete. - • - If we you are scheduled for a virtual interview you will be given a link to our WebEx meeting room.
+It is very helpful for us to have your picture when we discuss potential psychologists-in-training and develop our rank order list.
+Your picture will be shredded or returned to you (if requested) once the match process is complete. - If you are scheduled for a virtual interview, you will be provided with a link to our WebEx meeting room prior to the start of your interview.

-This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any psychologist-in-training applicant.